Summer is here. And it’s hot! So here’s a few ideas for keeping your dog cool in the heat of summer!

 Choose the best size vest possible

-The product size chart is very helpful in buying the right size for your dog.
+The product sizing information provided is very helpful in buying the right size for your dog.
 The older model vest that Roxy has provides an adjustable strap around the waist.
 And you should take note that the newer vest model has an adjustable velcro around the waist to help make the vest fit snugly.

 So be sure to measure your dog and then choose the size that is closest to your dog’s measurements according to the sizing chart.

-Roxy wears size small 14 (for 15-25 pounds) since she is 15 pounds.
+Roxy wears size small 14.
 But now that she gets the short Miami Poodle Cut, instead of the thick poodle haircut she used to have, this size is a bit too big around her girth.
 This prevents it from fitting as snugly against the front of her body as it did before.
 And because the torso length in this size is a little short to reach the base of her tail, a smaller size would not work.

 But it is not a problem.
 The most important thing is the vest I have covers her body sufficiently to keep her cool!
 So I have not purchased a smaller size.
 The newer models with velcro girths are more easily adjusted so you shouldn’t run into this problem if you give your dog a new hair style!